 Your Superstick is shipped fully retracted.
-Leave the locking mechanism locked and fully insert the duck foot until the “button” seats in the inner pole.
+Leave the locking mechanism locked, fully insert the duck foot, and rotate it until the “button” seats in the inner pole.
 Next, flip the lever all the way open (as shown below) and extend the Push Pole.
-Double-check to make sure the button is protruding out of the hole before use.
+Double-check to make sure the stainless “button” is fully seated and protruding out of the hole before use.

 1. Push the lever all the way forward and adjust Superstick® push pole to the desired length.